Cox Enterprises, Inc. v. Filip.

 The trial court concluded that Filip, as the owner of the business, was liable for the advertising services, but Elliott was not, because he was not an owner, did not hold himself out as an owner, and did not authorize anyone to represent him as an owner.
 At the time this case came out, Texas had a different governing statute, Texas Uniform Partnership Act, which, like the current statute, codified the principle of partnership by estoppel as follows: “When a person, . . . , represents himself, or consents to another representing him to any one, as a partner . . . , he is liable to any such person . . . who has, on the faith of such representation, given credit to the actual or apparent partnership . . . .”
 On appeal, the advertising company argued that the statute meant that one who negligently holds himself out or permits himself to be held out as a partner is liable.
 The appeals court, however, did not find any evidence that Elliott negligently held himself out as a partner (i.e., by consenting to the employee’s false representation) and affirmed the trial court’s judgment that Elliott was not liable.

-Here, the court held there was no partnership by estoppel because there was no representation of partnership by the purported partner.
-But the clear inference from the court’s finding is that if Elliott had made a statement that he was a partner he could have been liable.
-But here, it was not Elliott but an employee who did not have the authority to make such a representation.
+In other words, here, the court found no partnership by estoppel because there was no representation of partnership, negligent or otherwise, by the purported partner.
+But what if there is?
+The clear inference from the court’s finding is that if Elliott had made a statement that he was a partner he could have been liable.

 This post was a part of a multi-post blog series on partnership by estoppel.
-In our next post, we will look at the case, Branscome v.
-Schoneweis.
-In that case, unlike this case, the court did find negligent false representation of partnership.
+In our next post, we will look at Branscome v.
+Schoneweis, a case where the court did find negligent false representation of partnership.

 See generally Cox Enters., Inc. v.
 Filip, 538 S.W.2d 836 (Ct.
 App.–Austin 1976).